topohl/SLEAPanalyzer/validation/exp9_boris/README.md

-Each release contains canonical all-animal, male (B1/B2/B5), and female (B3/B4/B6) tables; pooled and sex-stratified batch-adjusted statistics; eight regenerated figure pairs (Figures 1-4, 6, and 7-9); compact assay summaries;
-QC; exact scripts/configs; stage logs; source and bundle SHA-256 manifests; and Git/R provenance.
+Each release contains canonical all-animal, male (B1/B2/B5), and female (B3/B4/B6) tables; pooled and sex-stratified batch-adjusted statistics; eight regenerated figures as PDF, SVG and PNG (Figures 1-4, 6, and 7-9); compact assay summaries; QC; exact scripts/configs; stage logs; source and bundle SHA-256 manifests; and Git/R provenance.
 Figure 5 is excluded because it has no generating script.
 Figures 10-12 are excluded because they are produced by the superseded phenotype scripts 14-22.
 Bulk coordinate files, per-animal plots, and EPM TIFFs remain in their recorded source locations.
 The builder refuses to overwrite an existing